putnich/SiMelo/README.md

 # Distance

 Two main groups of methods are used:
-* eigen vector of A*A' matrix, as proposed by (Cvetkovic, Manojlovic 2013)
+* eigen vector of A*A' matrix, as proposed by Cvetkovic and Manojlovic, see references
   * of simple directed graphs
   * of multigraphs
   * of multigraphs, using sum of note durations